-Roscoff is a picturesque fishing village on the North coast of Brittany and is an idyllic introduction to Brittany's rustic charms.
+Roscoff is a picturesque fishing village on the north coast of Brittany and is an idyllic introduction to Brittany's rustic charms.

 In Roscoff, attractive 16th century granite buildings nestle against the coastline, the streets filled with fantastic restaurants, serving great food, and charming little art galleries and gift shops.
-The town specialises in seafood dishes and traditional Breton crêpes, which you can enjoy at one of the many street-side crêperies.
+The town specialises in seafood dishes and traditional Breton crêpes, which you can enjoy at one of the many streetside crêperies.
 Alternatively, sample some famous Brittany thalassotherapy - rejuvenating, healing and relaxing therapies using seawater and sea products.

 Roscoff is also home to La Maison des Johnnies et de l'Oignon de Roscoff, a 'Museum of the Onion Johnnies', the well-known onion merchants who arrived in Britain on their bicycles selling onions door-to-door.
 Also worth a visit is the beautifully restored 16th century Gothic church, the Notre Dame de Croatz Batz, whose bells resembled a tiered cake and the gorgeous gardens of Jardin Exotique on Ile de Batz.

-Holidays in Roscoff
+Holidays in France

 Sail & stay with us to save time and money!
 Pack your car with everything you need - even the family pet, and enjoy the fun of travelling on board.

-Getting to Roscoff
+Getting to Brittany

 Get closer to your destination with our routes sailing direct into Brittany